MedleyHealth/anoni/README.md

 ## Acknowledgements

-Big thanks to [Explosion AI](https://explosion.ai) for their incredible NLP library called Spacy.
+Big thanks to [Explosion AI](https://explosion.ai) and all its contributors for their incredible open-sourced NLP library called Spacy.